 What advice would you give someone else trying to break into this field?

-If you were interested in pursing a career in architecture, I would advise you to try to learn as much about the profession as possible.
-I think a lot of people have preconceived ideas about what architects do, and its not always correct.
+If you were interested in pursuing a career in architecture, I would advise you to try to learn as much about the profession as possible.
+I think a lot of people have preconceived ideas about what architects do, and it's not always correct.
 So try to participate in an architecture design program, visit an architecture school, or an architecture firm –- anything that will help you to get a better idea of what architects do.